-The UAE is participating in a regional coalition led by Saudi Arabia to support the legitimacy of the government of Yemen.
-The UAE’s involvement was a response to a request from President Abd Rabbu Mansour Hadi to provide the necessary support in combating the extremist opposition and save the people of Yemen, as Al Houthi and Al Qaeda factions have caused chaos and instability in the country and region.
+The UAE participated in a regional coalition led by Saudi Arabia to support the legitimacy of the government of Yemen.
+The UAE’s involvement was a response to a request from President Abd Rabbu Mansour Hadi to provide the necessary support in combating the extremist opposition and save the people of Yemen, as Al Houthi and Al Qaeda factions caused chaos and instability in the country and region.

 Supporting the Resolution of the Syrian Crisis

 The UAE is deeply concerned with the inability of the international community to end the violence in Syria and the crimes committed by the regime on its own people.
 The UAE believes that the only solution to the crisis is a political one.